 The DOE plans to forge the smart grid out of both large and small innovations.
 In the future, new technologies such as thermal storage, improved lithium-ion batteries and superconducting power cables will further expedite the process.

-Explore the links on the next page to learn how these changes will affect your life.
+Explore the links below to learn how these changes will affect your life.